Code-Institute-Submissions/Python-Essentials---Battleships/README.md

    - I am taking advantage of the '\n' line break through the use of the f-strings therefore I have chosen to disregard this message.

+ ### Too many lines in module.
+   - Docstrings at interpreted by the compiler however single line comments are not, removing all single line comments from the module would bring the line count comfortably below the 1000 standard.
+I feel it is appropriate to disregard the single line comments.

  ### Using the Global Statement. .
    - To ensure that all methods used within the module work correctly and free from any errors (That I have been able to discover through testing), some methods require the use of global